pypiserver/pypiserver/README.rst

       (requires giving also the -P option).
 For example to password-protect package uploads & downloads while leaving listings public, give:
         -a update,download.
-      If unspecified, only 'update' is password-protected.
+      By default, only 'update' is password-protected.

     -P, --passwords PASSWORD_FILE
       use apache htpasswd file PASSWORD_FILE to set usernames & passwords